ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/sequence.md

 `Range : NA`
 **Description** : Complete sequence will be retrieved no matter the type (circular/non-circular).
 Encoding provided in the `Accept` header of request by the cient should be supported by the server otherwise reponse will be an error which be covered in **Error** section

 _Note : Encoding can be different, provided supported by the server and requested by the client.
-This is true for other success queries (ranged) also._
+This is true for other success queries also._

 ```
 GET